williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 If many branches have identical outcomes, then counting branches might give probabilities.
 For example, if 75% of all branches show spin-up, then maybe you should expect to see spin-up 75% of the time.

 But this only works under special conditions.
-In general quantum mechanics, branches don't have equal weights—the amplitudes differ.
+In general quantum mechanics, branches don't have equal weights the amplitudes differ.
 So branch counting doesn't straightforwardly recover Born rule probabilities.

 ### The Problems